gimenete/lindyhop/README.md

 - `.max(maxValue)` will return an error if the value passed is higher than that maximum value

 Additionally any validator has a `.as()` and `.optional()` method.
 With `.as()` you can rename the parameter and with `.optional()` you will make it optional, so no error will be returned if the parameter is not in the request.

+By default any `GET` or `DELETE` request gets the parameters from the query string, and in any other case it gets the values from the body.
+If you want to override this behavior you can specify a different source with `.in()` for each parameter.

+- `.in('query')` will look for the parameter in the query string
+- `.in('header')` will look for the parameter in a request header
+- `.in('path')` will look for the parameter in the URL (such as `/users/:userId`)
+- `.in('formData')` will look for the parameter in a request body

 ## Custom validators